 The cause is also somewhat unknown.
 Some theorize that the pain is due to a misalignment of the knee cap.
 Misalignment is thought to be due to weak inner thigh muscles and tight outer thigh tissue or IT band.

-8 ways to help runners knee recovery
+7 ways to help runners knee recovery and runners knee exercises

 - Stretching.
 A good stretching regime is is often helpful for runner’s knee recovery.
 Give extra attention to the hamstrings, calf muscles and quadriceps.